Bonney96/the-bonney-lab/content/Projects/EpiBench/epibench-workflow.md

 ---

 *This workflow guide provides a starting point for EpiBench analyses.
-For technical setup details, see [[epibench-technical-requirements]].
-For a real-world application, check out the [[epibench-aml-case-study]].*
+For technical setup details, see [[Projects/EpiBench/epibench-technical-requirements|Technical Requirements]].
+For a real-world application, check out the [[Projects/EpiBench/epibench-aml-case-study|AML Case Study]].*